mapbox/delatin/README.md

 Performs mesh refinement until maximum error reaches below the given `maxError`.
 You can do this multiple times with successively smaller `maxError`.

+#### `tin.refine()`

+Runs a single iteration of mesh refinement, adding a single point to the mesh.
+Useful when generating the mesh with custom stop conditions (e.g. maximum number of points or triangles).

 #### `tin.getMaxError()`

 Returns the current maximum error of the mesh, defined by the maximum vertical distance between a point in the original height field and its triangular approximation.